-While most of us consider being organized in our outdoor adventures to have everything on our backpacking checklist, it is also important to have the expertise and experience to cope with easy, typical outdoor accidents that have the potential to spoil a holiday, or worse.
+While most of us consider being organized in our outdoor adventures to mean having everything on our backpacking checklist, it is also important to have the expertise and experience to cope with easy, typical outdoor accidents that have the potential to spoil a holiday or worse.

-Whether the wounded person is in the party, or simply someone you’ve met along the trail, the first person on the scene always becomes the first respondent, where more specialized assistance can be hours or days away.
-In this writing, we compiled a list of the skills and treatment required to support someone who is injured in outdoor activities.
+Whether the wounded person is in the party or simply someone you’ve met along the trail, the first person on the scene always becomes the first respondent, where more specialized assistance can be hours or days away.
+In this article, we compiled a list of the skills and treatment required to support someone who is injured in outdoor activities.

 Drowning and falling are the two most frequent causes of death in the outdoors.
 When it comes to drowning, many of these incidents happen because hiking buddies don’t know that their colleagues are in danger until it’s too late.
 Usually, a drowning person would not call for help.
 They’re too busy struggling to catch their breath to get out of the water to scream.
 Try not to get into the water to rescue the drowning person if you can.
 Strong river waves can make even strong swimmers vulnerable in the outdoors.
 When you get the person out of the water, check for the pulse for at least a minute before doing some form of CPR.
 Perform a mouth-to-mouth resuscitation only if it is necessary and if you are qualified to do so.

 CUTS AND ABRASIONS

 Treating a wound or abrasion in the outdoors is no different from curing a cut at home.
 Your first job is to stop bleeding; your second job is to cover up the cut.
 Once the bleeding has stopped and the dust and dirt have been swept out of the cut, add the antiseptic cream and bandage properly.

 Do not clean the wound in a creek, river, or lake.
 While the water in the wild may not be chemically contaminated, the bacteria in the water may also infect the wound.
 It’s much safer to use something like alcohol or hydrogen peroxide.